gitleaks/gitleaks/README.md

 ### Commands
 There are two commands you will use to detect secrets; `detect` and `protect`.
 #### Detect
 The `detect` command is used to scan repos, directories, and files.
-This comand can be used on developer machines and in CI environments.
+This command can be used on developer machines and in CI environments.

 When running `detect` on a git repository, gitleaks will parse the output of a `git log -p` command (you can see how this executed
 [here](https://github.com/zricethezav/gitleaks/blob/7240e16769b92d2a1b137c17d6bf9d55a8562899/git/git.go#L17-L25)).